frostney/flockn/README.md

 License
 -------
-This is public domain.
+This is public domain (UNLICENSE).
 If public domain does not work for you, you can use MIT alternatively.